Boats.

 Swallow

-Photographed at the Braunston vintage boat show in Braunston Marina where we once moored.
+Built by Yarwoods 1934; photographed at the vintage boat show formerly held at Braunston Marina where we moored from 1999.

 Stewart & Lloyds Tug.